alexandersumer/alexandersumer.com/README.md

 Modern, edge-first blog for [alexandersumer.com](https://alexandersumer.com), built with Astro, Tailwind CSS, and Cloudflare Pages.
 The repository follows a monorepo-friendly layout so you can expand beyond the blog later (dashboards, experiments, etc.) while keeping deployments fast and reliable.

+## Tech stack (as of September 2025)

+- Astro 5.13.x with the first-party MDX/RSS/Sitemap integrations
+- Tailwind CSS 3.4 (via `@astrojs/tailwind@6`) plus Typography plugin 0.5.x
+- React 19.1 for any interactive islands you add later
+- TypeScript 5.9 with strict Astro defaults
+- Vitest 3.2 + `@vitest/coverage-v8` for unit coverage, Playwright 1.55 for browser e2e
+- Pagefind 1.4 for static search indexing

 ## Requirements

 - **Node.js** ≥ 20.10 (matches Cloudflare’s default runtime)